gopher-fleece/gleece-docs/src/pages/gleece-article.md

 - API changes are safe by design.
 - Implementations require minimal boilerplate.
 - Common behaviors follow a unified standard (e.g., consistent error formats).
-- Maintainers have straightforward ways to control and customize common behaviors at both system and endpoint levels.
+- Straightforward ways to control and customize common behaviors at both system and endpoint levels.

 Overall, the solution should yield a predictable and stable ecosystem- a zero-surprise product.

 ## Shaping The Solution

-When designing the solution, it is important to differentiate between two key user groups:
+When designing system architecture, one crucial yet often overlooked factor is the human element: the people who will contribute and maintain it.

+Key questions to consider:
+- Who will be writing code for this system?
+- What is their mindset and workflow?
+- What expectations should we set for contributors?

+Taking these human factors into account leads to systems that are not only technically sound but also sustainable and enjoyable to work with.

+With this understanding, we distinguishes between two key roles:

 - Developers – Those who implement endpoints as part of specific features.
   Developers want to focus on their business logic and move on quickly.For them, the goal is to provide the simplest, most intuitive experience possible.